-In the winter, gardening classes shift into cooking classes where students have the chance to learn recipes using foods that they have grown.
+In the winter, after school enrichment gardening classes at Enos Garcia Elementary shift into cooking classes where students have the chance to learn recipes using foods that they have grown.

 Students at Enos wanted to learn how to make pizza quesadillas They loved how easy it was to make.
 Recipes in hand, they headed home to try it out with their families.

 Students give their feedback about the new foods they have made and tried by giving a thumbs up or down.
 We encourage students to use as many descriptive words as they can when describing their food experiences.

 Growing Community Now Fresh Fruit and Vegetable Program at Enos Garcia Elementary School

 The Fresh Fruit and Vegetable First Grade Pilot Program began during the last week of November 2017.
 Five first grade classes are visited weekly for a 45 minute nutrition and cooking lesson.
 The beginning goals of the program were to introduce students to healthy nutritional concepts and to increase their knowledge about fruits and vegetables by tasting produce in a variety of ways and using new recipes that can be incorporated into the school lunch program.